Chlor87/hero-coders/README.md

 The project implements the coding assignment.
 It works like this:
 - fetch components
 - find components without `lead` field
-- find issues belonging to the filtered components
+- for every component get the issue count
-- group-count issues by component
+- merge results
-- pretty print the mapping in a table
+- print the mapping in a table

 ## Dependencies
 Developed and tested with NodeJS `v16.5.0`